HPE/terraform-provider-hpegl/docs/resources/vmaas_instance.md

 }
 ```

--> `power` attribute is supported upon creating an instance.
-But only `poweron`  operation is supported
+-> `power` attribute is supported for `hpegl_vmaas_instance`, but only `poweron`  operation is supported
-    while creating an instance.
+    while creating.

+For creating snapshot use `snapshot` attribute.
+Any update in snapshot's `name` or `description`
+will cause to create a new snapshot with preserving existing one.

+~> Instance reconfigure will cause snapshot to be deleted.

+`is_snapshot_exist` field in `snapshot` will be true if the snapshot exists under instance.
+Use
+this field to identify whether snapshot got deleted (because of reconfigure or anything else).

+-> Snapshot update, apply and delete is not supported yet.

 ## Example usage for creating new instance with all possible attributes